opengisch/talks/qfield/README.md

 ## What is QField

 The **missing bit on QGIS** is, that it's not mobile.
-And thats why QField is the ideal side-kick.
+And that's why QField is the ideal side-kick.
 It's **QGIS made for tablets**: And this means, it's made for the **efficient mobile data collection**.

 ```
 1.5 Min